nlibassi-lewisville/setback-measurement/README.md

 2/6/25:

-- got 214 (almost all if not all) curved lines that need to be split by finding lines with 5 or more consecutive points with max of 5-ft spacing between each point
+- got 214 (almost all if not all!!) curved lines that need to be split by finding lines with 5 or more consecutive points with max of 5-ft spacing between each point
 - would still need to add a point for splitting those lines in the middle of each point cluster
 - ...but still missing the parcel corner boundaries that aren't curved (there are less than those with curves but more than I had noticed)
 - ...so may be better to dissolve all boundaries between parcel polygons, get just the outer boundary of each group of parcels between streets, and then keep all corresponding parcel lines that have more than two vertices...

+Manually in Pro 2/6-7:
 - dissolve worked well to identify parcel 'block' border/boundaries
-- then use centroid vs true centroid test
+- then used centroid vs true centroid test
-- get absolute values of differences between x and y for each above
+- got absolute values of differences between x and y for each above
 - for all lines whose x_diff and y_diff values are not close to zero by some tolerance value (0.5?), split lines at vertices - why did 'Split Line at Point' split into so many lines?
-(14,245 output lines from 515 input lines) - use Split Lines at Vertices tool?
+(14,245 output lines from 515 input lines) - use Split Lines at Vertices tool? yes, resulted in 4,591 lines
-- then for short, consecutive lines (representing curves) and the two longer lines on each end, try to create just two lines from many where the split between the two is in the middle
+- then for short, consecutive lines (representing curves) and the two longer lines on each end, try to create just two lines from many where the split between the two is in the middle - use modified functions from get_point_spacing.py OR get angles of each segment - if no diff between angles of consecutive segments, combine those two segments (works for straight lines - does that work for segments that make up curves?)
-- lines without curves will be left alone
+- lines without curves will be left alone (those that turn without a curve will have a few more breaks than necessary)

+Next steps 2/10:
+- [ ] review screenshots from 2/7
+- [ ] modify and test combine_segments.py

 On analysis of numbers of points and distances between each: find x (5?) or more consecutive distances under 5 feet?